hartkopp/zerofeed/README.md

 `SMPWR` back into the threshold window.<br />
-When the solar power output `SOLPWR` is continously less than the current solar power limit (and the `SMPWR` value therefore becomes greater than `SMPWRTHRES`) this algorithm will increase the solor power limit up to 100% where it remains until `SMPWR` becomes negative again to restart the power limit control process.
+When the solar power output `SOLPWR` is continously less than the current solar power limit (and the `SMPWR` value therefore becomes greater than `SMPWRTHRES`) this algorithm will increase the solar power limit up to 100% where it remains until `SMPWR` becomes negative again to restart the power limit control process.